Home » Are you using the right index? 6 golden rules to follow each time

 It’s important to ask – do you want an index for complete projects, or for individual trades or particular materials?
 In recent times, particularly volatile trades and materials(for example, steelwork) have been singled out for adjustment.

-Our most popular indices are the building Tender Price Index and the General Building Cost Index – both based on complete buildings – as well as the Price Adjustment Formulae Indices (PAFI), which measure costs at the trade level.
+Our most popular indices are the building Tender Price Index and the General Building Cost Index – both based on complete buildings – as well as the Price Adjustment Formulae Indices (PAFI), part of our BCIS CapX package, which measure costs at the trade level.

 Applying an index